 Three kids, ten AP tests, three rounds of college admissions, and at least $920 in fees later, I can say this for certain: not one of those reasons applied to us.
 Not one.

-Elite colleges in the United States are loosely defined as the Ivy League, Stanford, MIT, and CalTech.
-We didn’t apply to any.
-Even if we had, AP exams are no guarantee of acceptance.
-Of the 37,000 applicants to Harvard last year, only 1,990 were accepted—and you can bet all those rejected students took loads of AP courses.
+AP exams are no guarantee of acceptance to elite colleges.
+Of the 42,749 applicants to Harvard last year, only 1,962 were accepted—and you can bet all those rejected students took loads of AP courses.
 So were those AP courses worth it?
-I’ve never been a big believer, anyway, in the idea that college is the be-all, end-all that determines your career trajectory or future success.
+I’ve never been a big believer, anyway, in the idea that college is the end-all, be-all that determines your career trajectory or future success.
 After all, only 30 percent of American-born Fortune 500 CEOs attended an elite college.
-And our three kids applied to engineering and computer science programs.
-The elite college price tag didn’t make financial sense to us.

 Even smart, well-prepared college freshmen might be better off in the long run taking the introductory courses.
-In high school, our oldest son took AP BC Calc, which was the highest level of math instruction offered at his school.
+In high school, our oldest son took AP BC Calc, the highest level of math offered at his school.
 He received a score of 5 on the test.
-When it came time to select classes for his freshman year of engineering courses, that 5 on his AP exam gave him a sort of false confidence that he could skip Calculus I. That’s why he took it in high school, right?
-Against the advice of his college academic counselor, he registered instead for Calculus II.
+When it came time to select classes for his freshman year, that 5 on his AP exam enabled him to place out of Calculus I. With misplaced confidence, my son went against the advice of his college academic counselor and registered instead for Calculus II.

-And guess what.
-He was not prepared for it.
-It turns out that college courses go into much greater depth on concepts that you may have only spent two or three class periods on in high school (because you had so much material to get through to stay on schedule for the AP test).
-The professor assumed that students already knew the ins and outs of derivatives and functions.
-He didn’t lecture on those concepts.
-And the professor didn’t speak English well, which apparently also made learning Calculus II extra challenging.
+Guess what?
+Turns out that college Calc goes into much greater depth than high school Calc.
 Our son barely escaped with a C. Now he says that if he could do it over again, he would have started in Calculus I, where he would have ensured that he was grounded in the fundamentals, and probably would have received a better grade, too.

 I know that the College Board has profited handsomely from our AP experiences.
 In 2016, the fee for each AP exam was $92.
-Perhaps it was simply the price that you now have to pay to run the college admissions rat race.
+Perhaps it is the price to play in the college admissions rat race.
 But in retrospect, I wonder if my kids really needed the extra workload, stress, and pressure.
-Maybe we would have all been better off if they had gotten a little more sleep instead.
+Maybe we would have been better off if they had gotten a little more sleep instead.